How Can We Help?

 We are happy to share an interesting project by one of our AN-SOF users: @PoweredMeshtasticEurope.
 He demonstrates how to build your own helix high gain directional antenna for the Meshtastic frequency range, from theory to reality.

-Here we provide an overview of various numerical methods used in Computational Electromagnetics (CEM), with a special focus on antenna simulation methods: FDTD, FEM, MoM, CMoM, FMM, MLFMM, FVTD, GO, GTD, UTD, PO, PTD, DDM.
+In this article, we provide an overview of various numerical methods used in Computational Electromagnetics (CEM), with a special focus on antenna simulation methods such as FDTD, FEM, MoM, CMoM, FMM, MLFMM, FVTD, GO, GTD, UTD, PO, PTD, and DDM.

 Revolutionize antenna modeling with our simplified method.
 Accurately simulate 2.4 GHz wheel antennas for optimal performance.